moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

    - The form includes two input fields for the user to enter their email and password.
 The `<Input>` component is used to create these fields, and it receives properties like `label`, `placeholder`, and validation rules via the `register` function from "react-hook-form."

-9. Sign-in Button:

-   - The "Sign in" button is created using the `<Button>` component.
-It submits the form when clicked.

-10. Export:
-    ```javascript
-    export default Login;
-    ```
-    - The component is exported so it can be used in other parts of the application.

-In summary, this code defines a React component for a login page.
-It handles user input, performs validation, communicates with an authentication service, and displays error messages.
-It uses various libraries and components to create a functional and styled login form.

    let's break down the line of code step by step:

 ```jsx
 <Input